If you have remote employees in states other than where your organization is located, understanding the tax rules can be challenging.

 - Pennsylvania

-Suppose you become liable for collecting and remitting sales tax for states due to remote work.
+Suppose you become liable for collecting and remitting sales tax for states due to remote work arrangements.
 In that case, you'll need to register for a sales tax permit and file sales tax returns to that state on the schedule that applies to your business (usually based on the number or value of transactions).

 What remote work taxes are employers responsible for?